-Prerequisite: A score of 70-89 on the Michigan Placement Exam, successful completion of Lang 222, or permission of the instructor is required.
-This ESL course is designed to help high-intermediate students improve their academic writing skills through practice.
-This course will review paragraphs before beginning the study and practice of writing several different essay types.
-Students will study English vocabulary and grammar in addition to developing a greater understanding of academic writing conventions, styles, audience, purpose, and formality.
-Students will also read and analyze a variety of essays to become more familiar with text structures.
+Prerequisite: A score of 70-89 on the Michigan Placement Test, or completion of LANG 222 with a C or better, or permission of the instructor is required.
+This ESL course is designed to help high-intermediate students improve their academic writing skills.
+This course will provide opportunities to read, study, and write subjective and objective essays.
+Students will develop a greater

-High-Intermediate Grammar in English as a Second Language Level 6 LANG 233 3 hours
+High-Intermediate Grammar in English as a Second Language Level 6 3 hours LANG 233

-Prerequisite: A score of 70-95 on the Michigan Placement Exam, successful completion of Lang 223, or permission of the instructor is required.
-This ESL course is designed to help high-intermediate students improve their knowledge and use of English grammar and to increase their comprehension, comprehensibility, and writing skills.
-Students will learn the form, meaning, and use of comparatives; count and non-count nouns, quantity expressions, and articles; adjective, noun, and adverb clauses; gerunds and infinitives; and modals.
+Prerequisite: A score of 70-89 on the Michigan Placement Test or permission of the instructor is required.
+This ESL course is designed to help intermediate and high-intermediate students improve their knowledge and use of English grammar and to increase their comprehension, comprehensibility, and writing skills.
+Students will learn the forms, meanings, and uses of comparatives; count and non-count nouns, quantity expressions, and articles; adjective, noun, and adverb clauses; gerunds and infinitives; and modals.
+Students will have the opportunity to use all of these grammatical structures in the writing of personal accounts.
+A grade of C or higher is necessary to pass this course.